On individual leaf depths of trees: Binary trees

 which describes a (shifted) negative binomial $\NB(3,1/2)$.
-And for $r=2$, it is given by The limit distribution of the depth of $r$th leaf for small values of~$r$ is plotted on the left of Figure~\ref{fig:dist_binary_smallr}.
+And for $r=2$, it is given by The limiting distribution of the depth of $r$th leaf for small values of~$r$ is plotted on the left of Figure~\ref{fig:dist_binary_smallr}.

 Differentiating the generating function in Theorem~\ref{thm:distribution_binary} with respect to $y$ and evaluating at $y=1$, we obtain

 Extracting the coefficient of $x^r$ we recover the expression in equation~\eqref{eq:avg_depth_r_fixed} for the average depth of the $r$th leaf in the limit as $n\to\infty$, for fixed~$r$.